 - Discover your “why.”
 Your fitness journey might start with wanting to lose 20 pounds before your high school reunion.
 But the underlying motivation is so much more than that.
 Think about non-physical elements and come up with 5 that define why you’re getting fit now.
 Some big “whys” we hear from our clients are better sleep, improved mood, more energy, more focus at work, and to ward off long-term lifestyle diseases.

-The Main Thing About When You’ll See Exercise Results
+The Last Word About When You’ll See Exercise Results

 While you won’t wake up 10 pounds lighter tomorrow after a workout session today, you’ll start to see benefits after just 10 minutes of moving your body.
 It’s most important to focus on becoming the healthiest version of yourself.
 And you can trust us when we say that when you commit to making fitness a habit, those physical results will follow.